chrisdavies/gulp-hashify/readme.md

 The hashify function takes two arguments:

 - *fileName* = the name of the file to be output
 - *varName* = (optional) the name of the variable to be included in the output file.
-Defaults to views.
+Defaults to `views`.
 If varName has a `.` in it, then it will not produce a variable declaration at all.

 ### Example